-

 The vision of Yeshaʿyahu son of Amots, which he saw concerning Yehudah and Yerushalayim in the days of ʿUziyahu, Yotam, Aḥaz, and Ḥizqiyahu, kings of Yehudah.

 Isaiah 1:1 serves as a superscription—introducing the prophet, the subject of the prophecy, and the historical context.
-In a single verse, it skillfully employs appositional constructions, relative clauses, and temporal prepositions.… Learn Hebrew
+In a single verse, it skillfully employs appositional constructions, relative clauses, and temporal prepositions.
+The syntax doesn’t merely inform; it frames divine revelation across time, people, and geography.… Learn Hebrew

 Posted in Grammar